pononokp/Automatic-Flagging-System/README.md

     pnpm install
     ```

-2. Install dependencies for both client and server Just to be same:
+2. Install dependencies for both client and server Just to be safe:

     ```bash
     # Install client dependencies